 - Trim and peel beets, Reserving the greens

-- Cut beets into into quarters, and lightly oil them with olive oil.
+- Cut beets into quarters, and lightly oil them with olive oil.

 - Wrap beets loosely in foil, & put the foil package on a baking sheet.

-- If your walnuts are not already toasted you can put them in a non stick pan over low heat and let them toast while the beets and rice are cooking.
-Toss them every few minutes and take them off the heat after about 15 minutes
+- Toast walnuts in a non-stick pan over low heat while the beets and rice are cooking.
+Toss them every few minutes and remove from heat after about 15 minutes

 - Allow beets and rice to cool.
-In a large bowl, toss all ingredients together with dressing.
-Serve immediately, or chill in fridge for later.
+In a large bowl, toss all ingredients together with the dressing.
+Serve immediately, or chill in the fridge for later.